CRA for Industrial Automation: IEC 62443 and OT Security

 Long Product Lifecycles

-Industrial products often have 15-20+ year lifecycles, but CRA requires only 5 years minimum.
+Industrial products often have 15 to 20+ year lifecycles, but the CRA requires only 5 years minimum.

 Safety-Security Integration